Functional Regression on Manifold with Contamination: Introduction

-The {\frem} model features a manifold structure $\manifold$ that underlies the functional predictor $X$ and is embedded in the functional space $\ltwospace$, the space of square integrable functions defined on a compact domain $D\subset\real$.
-For a background on manifolds, we refer readers to \citet{Lang1995} and \citet{Lang1999}.
-Although data analysis with manifold structures has been studied in the statistical literature \citep[e.g.,][]{Yuan2012, Cornea2016, Aswani2011}, the literature relating functional data to manifolds is scarce. \citet{Chen2012} considers the representation of functional data on a manifold that has only one chart and hence is essentially a linear manifold. \citet{Zhou2014} investigates functional principal component analysis on an irregular planar domain which can be viewed as a linear manifold as well.
-Mostly related to our work is \citet{Lila2017} that models functions sampled from a nonlinear two-dimensional manifold and focuses on the principal component analysis.
-To the best of our knowledge, we are the first to consider a nonlinear manifold structure in the setting of functional regression where a \textit{global} representation of $X$ living in a nonlinear low-dimensional space can be inefficient. {For illustration, we provide Example \ref{exa:1} in the appendix, where a random process takes values in a \textit{one-dimensional} manifold embedded in $\ltwo([0,1])$ while has an \textit{{infinite}} number of components in its Karhunen-Lo\`{e}ve expansion}.
+However, the literature specifically relating functional data to manifolds is scarce. \citet{Zhou2014} investigated functional principal component analysis on an irregular domain. \citet{Chen2012} and \citet{Lila2017} considered the representation and principal component analysis of functional data sampled from a manifold.
+Manifold-valued random functions were studied by \cite{Su2014}, \cite{dai:17:1} and \cite{Lin2019+}.
+To the best of our knowledge, we are the first to consider a manifold structure in functional regression where a {global} representation of the low-dimensional functional predictor $X$ can be inefficient. {For illustration, Example 1 in Supplementary Material exhibits a random process taking values in a {one-dimensional} submanifold of $\ltwo([0,1])$ while having an {{infinite}} number of components in its Karhunen--Lo\`{e}ve expansion}.